George Best: Later years

 Playing only five competitive matches for Jewish Guild in South Africa, Best endured criticism for missing several training sessions.
 During his short time there, he was the main draw attracting thousands of spectators to the matches.

 In 1975, Best played three matches for Stockport County in the Fourth Division.
 He had a brief spell at Cork Celtic from December 1975 to January 1976.
 He made his League of Ireland debut against Drogheda United at Flower Lodge on 28 December.
 He played only three league games, the others against Bohemians and Shelbourne, but despite attracting big crowds he failed to score or impress.
 Being on a rolling contract with Cork his failure to show for a game saw him being dropped and subsequently leaving the club.

-He had a brief resurgence in form with Second Division club Fulham in 1976–77, showing that, although he had lost some of his pace, he retained his skills.
+He had a brief resurgence in form with Second Division club Fulham from 1976–78, showing that, although he had lost some of his pace, he retained his skills.
 His time with the "Cottagers" is particularly remembered for a match against Hereford United on 25 September 1976 in which he jokingly tackled his own teammate, and old drinking mate, Rodney Marsh.
 Best and Marsh were drawn to the club by the presence of England World Cup winning captain Bobby Moore, and they were involved in exuberant goal celebrations.

 Best played for three clubs in the United States: Los Angeles Aztecs, Fort Lauderdale Strikers and later San Jose Earthquakes; he also played for the Detroit Express on a European tour.
 Best was a success on the field, scoring 15 goals in 24 games in his first season with the Aztecs and named as the NASL's best midfielder in his second.
 He and manager Ken Adam opened "Bestie's Beach Club" (now called "The Underground" after the London subway system) in Hermosa Beach, California in the 1970s, and continued to operate it until the 1990s.

 Best caused a stir when he returned to the UK to play for the Scottish club Hibernian.
 The club was suffering a decline in fortunes and was heading for relegation from the Premier Division, before Best was signed on a "pay per play" basis after the club chairman, Tom Hart, received a tip-off from an Edinburgh Evening News reporter that he was available.
 Even though Best failed to save Hibs from relegation, gates increased dramatically, and the attendance quadrupled for his first match at Easter Road.
 One infamous incident saw Best initially sacked by Hibs after he went on a massive drinking session with the French rugby team, who were in Edinburgh to play Scotland.
 He was brought back a week later.
 In August 1982, he played 20 minutes for Scone Thistle against Scone Amateurs; the appearance fee he received helped to pay off an income tax bill.